Taomihog/image-tracking-coconut/nano/motor_v2_pure_328P/readme.md

-# This is the arduino nano code that controls 2 servos and 1 DC motor control board which can control 2 DC motors.
+# Arduino Nano that controls 2 servos and 1 DC motor control board for 2 DC motors

-This code is not used because the motor control board requires a 12 V DC.
+This code is not in use, because the motor control board requires a 12 V DC.